 m and the

-m parameter is the number of observations per seasonal cycle, and is
+m parameter relates to the number of observations per seasonal cycle, and is

 one that must be known apriori.
 Typically,